 Catering is a key element of your day at Henley.
 You will be given refreshments on arrival followed by a four-course luncheon.
 Traditional Afternoon Tea is served later in the day.

-Your day includes a glass of ‘Leander Pink’ prior to lunch and half-a-bottle of wine during lunch.
-You then have a further allowance of £30 per person included for additional drinks, you will be charged over this amount.
+Your day includes a glass of ‘Leander Pink’ prior to lunch and half a bottle of wine during lunch.
+You then have a further allowance of £30 per person included for additional drinks.

 A Riverboat Cruise is not included; however, a private 1½ hour launch can be booked (for groups up to 12 guests) at an additional charge to view some of the races close up.